Zero to 180 – Three Minute Magic

 El Pauling & Royal Abbit (vocals) with unknown musicians

-Ben Levin notes — “According to the Philip Paul article in Living Blues [May/June 2011 issue], Syd Nathan helped Paul buy the house near the studio around 1961 or 62.
+Note: Ben Levin speculates, “According to the Philip Paul article in Living Blues [May/June 2011 issue], Syd Nathan helped Paul buy the house near the studio around 1961 or ’62.
 So wouldn’t it make sense that Syd would use Philip on as many sessions as possible around that time?”
 Levin hears Paul on these tracks, as does Zero to 180.
 El Pauling is an alter ego of Lowman Pauling of The ‘5’ Royales, while Royal Abbit also goes by The Royalton.

 Freddy King (guitar & vocals), with backing from Philip Paul (drums), Bill Willis (el bass) & Sonny Thompson (piano)